femga/rdr3_discoveries/AI/CPED_RESET_FLAGS/README.md

 25	| set NPCs don't attack ped (provoked NPCs run away instead of attacking him) | 27	| set prevent ped weapon shooting |
 29	| set prevent ped falling animation |
+41  |  | is ped driving vehicle
 73	| set prevent ped melee attack |
-93	| unknown yet, but using weapons breaks movement | 139	| set prevent ped stamina refill | is trying melee attack ??
+93	| unknown yet, but using weapons breaks movement | 100 |  | is ped entering melee combat ??
+124 |  | is ped shuffling vehicle seat
+139	| set prevent ped stamina refill | is trying melee attack ??
 157	|  | is laying on the ground
 180	| set ped don't have collision |
 185	| set NPCs don't antagonize ped (but attack if provoked by his attack) 196	| set prevent pick up objects,searching drawers and saddlebags, entering horses and vehicles, prevent camera changing | 203	| set prevent drop carriable entities |
+206 |  | is ped jumping/in the air??
+207 |  | is ped jumping/in the air??
 218	|  | is opening doors
 225	| set any regdoll infinite | is ped in ragdoll
+236 |  | is ped hitching horse
 239	| set prevent aim (with right mouse button) |
 248	| set invert look controls |
 293	| set hide radial reticle |
 311	|  | is aiming
 312	|  | is attacking
 332	|  | is switching weapon
+358 |  | is ped jumping/in the air??
+359 |  | is ped jumping/in the air??